Vincent-76/Catan/README.md

 Run the Catan object with or without the argument 'gui' to whether enable or disable the optional gui.

+In docker run it with the environment variable 'DISPLAY' to enable the gui.

 ## Expandability